 In other words, for these families, there's literally not enough money left after paying the bare necessities to buy even a week's worth of groceries, much less pay for an entire month of meals.

-Help For Family's Who Don't Qualify for Government Assistance
+Help For Single Parent Families Who Don't Qualify for Government Assistance

 - Child Support - In order to qualify for government assistance, you will most likely have to file for child support (if you have not done so already).
 This is because the government believes that both parents should be providing financial assistance before the government has to step in and provide additional financial help.